awez-sonde/OSP_on_OCP/README.md

 #### Compute Nodes

-* Three NIC's are required here
+* Two NIC's are required here
-* One for OCP flat , another for OSP services( Flat +VLAN) and one for external flat network.
+* One for OSP services( Flat +VLAN) and one for external flat network.